 Welcome!
 Doctor Tales is a new blog to help doctoral students succeed during and beyond their academic journeys.
 We are Dr. Bessie DiDomenica (PhD) and Dr. Patricia Mason (DBA), two doctors who took the journey.
-We recently earned our doctoral degrees and offer our strategies for other doctoral candidates to succeed.
+We earned our doctoral degrees in 2015 and offer our strategies for other doctoral candidates to succeed.

 What is a scholar-practitioner?